vitalibarozzi/vitalibarozzi/README.md

 ### Hi there 👋

-I'm Vitali (he/him), a ⚡Haskell⚡ developer.
+I'm Vitali (he/him), a brazillian Ha⚡kell developer.

 Talk to me about compilers 😄.